Constructing elliptic curves over finite fields with prescribed torsion: Optimizing plane curve equations

 Consider the directed graph $G$ on the set $\mathcal{C}$ of plane curves that can be obtained from $F(r,s)=0$ by applying a finite sequence of the transformations above, with edges labeled by the corresponding operation.
 A path in $G$ defines a birational map (the composition of the operations labeling its edges), and any path can be reversed to yield the inverse map.
-Starting from the curve $C_0$ defined by $F(r,s)=0$, we want to find a path to a ``better" curve $C$.
+Starting from the given curve $C_0$ defined by $F(r,s)=0$, we want to find a path to a ``better" curve $C$.
 To make this precise, we associate to each integer polynomial $f(x,y)$ a vector of nonnegative integers

-whose components are defined by: \begin{itemize} \item $d_y$ is the degree of $f$ in $y$; \item $m_y$ is 0 if no term of $f$ is a multiple of $xy^{d_y}$ and 1 otherwise; \item $d_{\rm tot}$ is the total degree of $f$; \item $t$ is the number of terms in $f$; \item $S$ is the sum of the absolute values of the coefficients of $f$. \end{itemize} The component $m_y$ will be zero exactly when $f$ can be made monic as a polynomial in $y$.
+whose components are defined by: \begin{itemize} \item $d_x$ is the degree of $f$ in $x$ and $d_y$ is the degree of $f$ in $y$; \item $m_y$ is 0 if no term of $f$ is a multiple of $xy^{d_y}$ and 1 otherwise; \item $d_{\rm tot}$ is the total degree of $f$; \item $t$ is the number of terms in $f$; \item $S$ is the sum of the absolute values of the coefficients of $f$. \end{itemize} The component $m_y$ will be zero exactly when $f$ can be made monic as a polynomial in $y$.
 We order the vectors $v(f)$ lexicographically, and to each $C\in\mathcal{C}$ assign the vector $v(C)=\min\{v(f(x,y)),v(f(y,x))\}$, where $f(x,y)=0$ defines $C$.
 We compare curves by comparing their vectors, obtaining a prewellordering of $\mathcal{C}$.
 In particular, any subset of $\mathcal{C}$ contains a (not necessarily unique) minimal element.